 Repeat the process for the second part of the earring.
 Before closing the loop, attach to the first section of the earring.

 The same technique can be applied to make various styles of earrings.
 Beads and findings can really change the look.
-I made a pair for a friend that looks totally different (for Christmas – how crazy am I?
-I don’t celebrate Christmas but my friend loves the gift exchange so I make an exception for her).
+I made a pair for a friend that looks totally different:

-Another pair I made for myself.
+Below is another pair of DIY beaded earrings that I made for myself.
 I am trying to wear bolder earrings because my hair is so long it hides the dainty styles I previously made, unless I wrangle my hair into a pony-tail.

 One last tip: try an independent bead shop because you can buy smaller quantities and individual stones.
 I handpicked many of the stones I used and only bought the two I needed.
 Sometimes big boxes craft stores demand that you buy a whole string or bag of beads which can be costly if you only need a few.